TIBCOSoftware/flogo/docs/content/development/flows/mapping.md

   "mapTo": "data.description"
 }
 ```

-The above sample from REST Invoke Services-> Reply activity, Use REST Invoke to get [a pet](http://petstore.swagger.io/v2/pet/9233) from public [petstore](http://petstore.swagger.io/) services.
+The above sample leverages the output of a REST Invoke activity to get [a pet](http://petstore.swagger.io/v2/pet/9233) from the public [petstore](http://petstore.swagger.io/) service.
-First mapper to achieve getting pet's first[array index] id of tag and assign to id field of data attribute and next mapper use a string concat function `string.concat(str1, str2, str3)` and assign function return to `description` field.
+The first mapper fetches the pet's first[array index] id of tag and assigns the value to the id field of the data attribute and next mapper uses a string concat function `string.concat(str1, str2, str3)` and assigns function return to the `description` field.

 Type array:

 ```json
 {
     "mapTo": "data",